Priorities

 The Road Mandate

-Fixing our roads isn’t just a project—it’s a promise.
+Fixing our roads isn’t just a project.
+It’s a promise.
 And I’ve made it clear from day one: we’re not waiting for Sacramento to get its act together.
-While state bureaucrats sit behind desks crafting endless restrictions, the people of Porterville are dodging potholes on their way to work, school, and church.
+While state bureaucrats sit behind desks crafting endless restrictions for lobbyists and to control us, the people of Porterville are dodging potholes on their way to work, school, and church.

 California’s infrastructure regulations are broken.
 In some cases, they drive costs up by as much as 20 times what it would take to do the job in any normal state.
-Environmental red tape, union-only mandates, endless review processes—all designed to slow down local progress and money away from small cities like ours.
+Environmental red tape, union-only mandates, endless review processes — all designed to slow down local progress and take money away from small cities like ours.

 And here’s the kicker: if we fix too many miles of roads in one year, the state threatens us with audits and penalties—as if keeping up with our city’s needs is some kind of violation.
-That’s not just backward—it’s an insult to every taxpaying resident in Porterville.
+That’s not just backwards — it’s an insult to every taxpaying resident in Porterville.

 I call it what it is: bureaucratic sabotage of local government.